The Pony Express mail service began April 3, 1860, at 7:15 p.m., when a lone rider departed on horseback from the gates of Pikes Peak Stables

 Carrying mail along the entire route lasted only until March, 1861, after which the Pony Express ran mail only between Salt Lake City and Sacramento.
 The mail service announced its closure on October 26, 1861, two days after the transcontinental telegraph reached Salt Lake City.
 In its short life the Pony Express took in more than $90,000; but it lost $200,000.

-These sites are of great historical interest, offering a glimpse into the days of the wild west.
+These sites are of great historical interest, offering a glimpse into the days of the Wild West.
+Visit them all and discover history as it was made.